What an adventure!

-We were almost to our final destination of Iquitos.
-Our final boat ride, which was only about an hour was a breeze.
+We were almost to our destination of Iquitos.
+Our final boat ride, which was only about an hour, was a breeze.
 After days of nothing but lush rain forest and small villages, it was strange to see development appear in the horizon.
 We had finally reached Iquitos, said to be the largest city in the world not accessible by roads.

-With four very full days on the river, a few sleepless nights, bucket showers, and a diet of almost entirely of peanut butter crackers and the occasional chicken & rice, it had all taken its toll on us.
+With four very full days on the river, a few sleepless nights, bucket showers, and a diet almost entirely of peanut butter crackers and the occasional chicken & rice, it had all taken its toll on us.
 It was an incredible adventure that we were so happy to have embarked on.
 Yet we were also quite ready for our river journey to conclude.

 Reflecting on the Napo River Journey from Coca to Iquitos

 Despite facing some rougher standards than we’re accustomed to, navigating down the Napo River from Coca to Iquitos by boat was a fascinating experience and an incredible travel journey that we’ll certainly cherish for life.
-It was one of those experiences that was most definitely more about the journey itself, than it is the destination.
+It was one of those experiences that was most definitely more about the journey itself, than it was the destination.